latitov/ClassicPID/README.md

 |Ki, k3:	|=0.003..0.030	|decrease if there are oscillations, increase for faster reaction.	|
 |Kd, k5:	|=0+	|you can try to increase it slightly above 0 to arrest overshoots, but as well can leave it 0.	|

+##### Note: some stock PID controllers won't work at all with zero Kp, for some reason, contrary to any logic or common sense.

-For very slow and intertial systems, e.g. HVAC, the Ki,k3 must be decreased by two orders of magnitude:
+For very slow and intertial systems, e.g. HVAC, the Ki/k3 must be decreased by two orders of magnitude:

 	Ki, k3:	   = 0.00003 ..
 0.00030